A Smoked Brisket Recipe That Produces Outstanding Results

 Minimize The Length of the Stall

 Once your brisket is at the 160-165 degree point, peek on the meat every 40 minutes or so.
-When the surface of the meat has a dark mahogany “bark” pull the brisket off the smoker, and wrap it tightly with two layers of tin foil. or pink butchers paper.
+When the surface of the meat has a dark mahogany “bark” pull the brisket off the smoker, and wrap it tightly with pink butcher paper.

 After the brisket is wrapped, put the brisket back in the smoker.
 Push your temperature probe through the wrap into the meat, and check the temperature every hour until the internal temperature gets to 200 degrees.
 This wrapping technique is called the “Texas Crutch”.